Family Lawyer Curtis Romanowski Answers Your FAQs

 Dividing Marital Property

 All property that spouses acquire during their marriage is subject to the rule of “equitable distribution.”
 However, it is important to note that “equitable” does not necessarily mean, “equal.”
 For purposes of property distribution in a divorce, the New Jersey courts view marriage as a joint enterprise.
 As a result, even if one spouse technically acquired all of the assets through earned income, the courts recognizes that through taking responsibility for maintaining the household, the other spouse provided the opportunity for earning the income and therefore is entitled to an “equitable” distribution.

 What if certain assets are titled in my name alone?

 With only certain well-defined exceptions, the rule of equitable distribution does not take into consideration the title-owner of individual marital assets.
 However, you may be entitled to retain assets that you owned prior to the marriage.

 Am I still entitled to my spouse’s Social Security benefits if we divorce?

 It depends.
 If you were receiving Social Security benefits prior to your divorce, you can continue to receive those benefits after the divorce if you meet certain requirements.
 Likewise, if your spouse was eligible but you were not receiving benefits, you can still apply as long as you meet the requirements and wait 60 days after your divorce is final.
 In other situations, we can help you evaluate your benefits entitlements.
 This is an important factor in considering the overall financial impact of your divorce.

 Contact Romanowski Law Offices to Learn More

 If you are considering filing for divorce, you no doubt have lots of questions.
-We would be happy to help you find answers during a free consultation.
+We would be happy to help you find answers during an expert consultation.
 To speak with one of our experienced divorce attorneys about your situation, call (732) 603-8585 or contact us online today.